JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 This may seem a lot more complicated, but the take-home message is actually quite simple.
-First, look at that `arrayref` statement: it is annotated `Any`, meaning that Julia can't predict in advance what it will return.
+First, look at that `arrayref` statement: it is annotated `::Any`, meaning that Julia can't predict in advance what it will return.
-Immediately after the reference, notice the `isa` statement followed by a `φ`; all of this is essentially equivalent to:
+Immediately after the reference, notice the `isa` statement followed by a `φ`; including the final return, all of this is essentially equivalent to:

 ```julia
 if isa(x, Int)